UPDATE 12-Trump wanted to join Capitol riot, tried to grab limo steering wheel -aide | Politics

 She testified that Giuliani had said of Jan.
 6: "'We're going to the Capitol, it's going to be great.
 The president's going to be there; he's going to look powerful.'"
 At that point, she told the committee of seven Democrats and two Republicans: "It was the first moment that I remembered feeling scared and nervous of what could happen on Jan.
 6."

 This month's hearings featured videotaped testimony from figures including Trump's oldest daughter, Ivanka Trump, and his former attorney general Bill Barr.
 They and other witnesses testified that they did not believe Trump's false claims of widespread fraud and tried to dissuade him of them.
 Before resigning, Barr told the Associated Press in an interview there was no evidence of fraud.
-That angered Trump so much that he threw his lunch at a White House wall, breaking a porcelain dish and leaving ketchup dripping down the wall, according to video testimony to the committee from Kayleigh McEnany, Trump's White House press secretary at the time.
+That angered Trump so much that he threw his lunch at a White House wall, breaking a porcelain dish and leaving ketchup dripping down the wall, according to Hutchinson.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)